 The pastoral care of all pupils is managed by year group Pastoral Teams.
-These teams consist of an Administrator, Form Tutors/Class teachers, a Head of Year/Phase Leader and are overseen by an Assistant Principal and Vice Principal - Head of School.
+These teams consist of Form Tutors/Class teachers, a Head of Year/Phase Leader, an SLT link and is overseen by the Vice Principal – Behaviour and Welfare .

 The Head of Year or Phase Leader manages the day-to-day pastoral care of pupils in their year group(s) by leading the year group(s) team.
 If you have any initial concerns regarding your child’s welfare, it is likely they will have already been raised through your child’s class teacher or tutor.
 Should the concern need to go further, the class teacher/tutor will then refer the concern to the Head of Year/ Phase Leader.

 All serious pastoral issues are overseen by Mrs Rebecca Watson – Vice principal: Behaviour and Welfare.
 She is supported with this by Mr Nik Kelsey, Mr James Hand and Mrs Vanessa Stewart – Assistant Principals.

 At Kings Priory School, a high priority is given to ensuring that each pupil feels a sense of ownership and belonging as part of a ‘family’.
 With this in mind our school is sub-organised into Chapters.
 Each pupil belongs to a Chapter which is their school 'family'.